akoidan/node-db-migration/README.md

 ## sourcecontrol for your database

-This is the dummies and simpliest package that allows you to automatically install new migrations on your database.
+This is the dummies and simplest package that allows you to automatically install new migrations on your database.
+Just write your migration scripts in bare sql and this script will do the rest of magic for you!

 ## What this package does is:
  - creates a database table `migrations` (you can configure it with `migrationTable`) that keeps a track on all migration scripts